pipeline {

 Declarative Pipelines may use all the available steps documented in the Pipeline Steps reference, which contains a comprehensive list of steps, with the addition of the steps listed below which are only supported in Declarative Pipeline.

-script
+The script

-script {
+hatch." script

 Scripted Pipeline, like Declarative Pipeline, is built on top of the underlying Pipeline sub-system.
 Unlike Declarative, Scripted Pipeline is effectively a general purpose DSL [2] built with Groovy.
 Most functionality provided by the Groovy language is made available to users of Scripted Pipeline, which means it can be a very expressive and flexible tool with which one can author continuous delivery pipelines.